ucsb-cs148/w25/_lectures/lect13.md

    * One more thing you thought was good

-# FOLLOW UP instructions for Reviewees (**points for lab08**), due on Friday, March 9th (with the rest of lab08)
+# FOLLOW UP instructions for Reviewees (**points for lab08**), due on Friday, March 7th (with the rest of lab08)

 In a file `team/evaluation/EVAL_RESPONSE.md`, please document the following:

 An overall **response** to the sections of the reviewers report, including actions that you may take as a team.
-       You will find an aggregation of all user feedback on your team's slack channel by Wednesday.
+       You will find an aggregation of all user feedback on your team's slack channel.
        As a reminder, the reviewing form sections that will be listed are repeated here:

         1. Feedback based on your own USER_FEEDBACK_NEEDS.md
         2. A summary of the features of the product as the other team understood them, and what they liked or thought could be improved about each
-        3. How intuitive it was to use the project (comments about the UI/UX design and robustness of the app)
+        3. How effective it was to use the project in its current state (comments about the robustness of the app and the current UI/UX design)
         4. A summary of how the other team was able to follow the deployment instructions and how helpful / organized the other team found your team's repo (README.md, Kanban Board, maybe code).
         5. The other team's final closing thoughts: something they liked, the most impactful opportunity for improvement, and one more thing they thought was good.